What Makes a Lease Negotiable

 Why Landlords Negotiate

 Finding, screening, and moving in a new tenant is expensive — often equivalent to 1–2 months rent in lost income and leasing costs.
 A qualified existing or prospective tenant asking for reasonable modifications is a much better outcome than finding a new tenant.
-Most landlords know this, which is why they're more flexible than their initial lease documents suggest.
+Most landlords know this, which is why they are more flexible than their initial lease documents suggest.

 What to Negotiate in a Residential Lease